vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Get-vRSLCMLockerPassword.md

 Get-vRSLCMLockerPassword
 ```

-This example gets all passwords in the locker
+This example gets all passwords in the locker.

 ### Example 2